wp-plugins/custom-css-for-pages-posts-and-widgets/readme.txt

 This plugin will create metabox in Pages/Posts/Widgets to add CSS which will help alot in customization.

 == Description ==
-This plugin can help a lot in theme customization, it will add CSS code into head section of your website but will only work for the pages/posts/widget which you will choose.
+Wordpress plugin for adding custom CSS into POSTS, PAGES and WIDGETS, it will add CSS code into head section of your website but will only work for the pages/posts/widget which you will choose.

 For complete demo visit http://websensepro.com/custom-css-for-pages-posts-widgets